-However, restoring any iPhone to its original factory settings is a simple a process that requires little more than your smartphone and five minutes of your time.
+Although it may seem a daunting process, restoring any iPhone to its original factory settings, whether it’s an iPhone 7 Plus or an iPhone 5S, is a simple a process that requires little more than your phone and five minutes of your time.
 Once completed, you’ll quickly notice that all of your phone’s data and content — songs, videos, contacts, photos, calendar info, etc.– have automatically been deleted, thus safeguarding your personal information and preventing it from falling into the wrong hands should you sell your device.

 Scroll down for our quick guide on how to factory reset an iPhone, so you can ditch the data before passing on your device.
 The exact process for doing so may vary slightly depending on which version of iOS your iPhone is running, but it’s essentially the same regardless if you’re performing a factory reset using iTunes or your untethered phone.
 Furthermore, feel free to follow the same directions when performing a factory reset on any of your iOS devices.